sbakker/gnome-terminal-profile/README.md

 Script(s) for defining Gnome Terminal themes with a YAML file.

-Builds on the [Anthony repo] for solarized Gnome Terminal colors (the repository is added as a submodule of this repository).
+Builds on [Anthony25's gnome-terminal-colors-solarized] for solarized Gnome Terminal colors (the repository is added as a submodule of this repository).

+This repository comes with two YAML-base themes: *zenburn* and *ztevenburn*.
+The zenburn theme is based on [planbnet's gnome-terminal-zenburn.sh], while *ztevenburn* similar to Zenburn, but with more contrast (i.e. a darker background).

 ## Copyright & License